z-wenlin/gpdb/gpdb-doc/markdown/security-guide/topics/kerberos-hdfs.md

 Review the /etc/krb5.conf file:

--   If AES256 encryption is not disabled, ensure that all cluster hosts have the JCE Unlimited Strength Jurisdiction Policy Files installed.
+-   If AES256 encryption is not deactivated, ensure that all cluster hosts have the JCE Unlimited Strength Jurisdiction Policy Files installed.
 -   Ensure all encryption types in the Kerberos keytab file match definitions in the krb5.conf file.

     ```